knadh/listmonk/docs/docs/content/apis/apis.md

 API requests require BasicAuth authentication with the admin credentials.

-!!! warning "Work in progress"

 > The API section is a work in progress.
-There are a large number of API calls that are yet to be documented.
+There may be API calls that are yet to be documented.
+Please consider contributing to docs.

+## OpenAPI (Swagger) spec

+The auto-generated OpenAPI (Swagger) specification site for the APIs are available at [**listmonk.app/docs/swagger**](https://listmonk.app/docs/swagger/)

 ## Response structure